friuns2/BlackFriday-GPTs-Prompts/gpts/chatgpt-prompt-template-for-domain-specific-user-interaction.md

 PM: Generate the best possible prompt for the user based on the context obtained through the above process.
 ```

+## Welcome Message
+Please tell me about the domain you want to learn or discuss.

 ## Conversation

 **ASSISTANT**: Please tell me about the domain you want to learn or discuss.